Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Level-by-level minimum distance decoding of the many-hypercube codes

 The minimum distance decoding is known as one of the highest-performance decoding methods, where we search for a codeword closest to the measurement outcomes in the sense of the Hamming distance.
 However, there are an exponentially large number of codewords in general, hence it is usually intractable to find such a minimum-distance codeword.
 To solve this issue, we keep only minimum-distance codewords and discard larger-distance ones at each level from level 1 to the logical level.
 Since each level-1 codeword [a bit string corresponding to a level-1 computational-basis state, e.g., 000000 or 111111 for $|0000\rangle_L$, see Eq.~(\ref{GHZ})] consists of only six bits, we can easily select minimum-distance codewords and corresponding encoded bit strings (e.g., 0000 for $|0000\rangle_L$) in each level-1 block.
 While there is a single minimum-distance codeword (encoded bit string) when the parity of the six bits is even, there are six minimum-distance codewords (encoded bit strings) when the parity is odd.
 To construct level-2 codewords using the level-1 minimum-distance encoded bit strings, we first choose five level-1 blocks from the six ones of each level-2 block, and then pick one of the minimum-distance encoded bit strings from each of the five level-1 blocks.
 The encoded bit string of the other level-1 block is automatically determined by the parity-check condition corresponding to the $Z$-stabilizer.
 In general, the determined encoded bit string is not included in the minimum-distance ones of this block.
 So we evaluate the distance of this encoded bit string, and then obtain the distance of the level-2 block by summing the distances of the six level-1 blocks.
 We select the minimum-distance codewords (encoded bit strings) of the level-2 block among all the choices of the five level-1 blocks and their encoded bit strings, and keep only them as minimum-distance candidates.
 This is our strategy to utilize the minimum-distance candidates while satisfying the parity-check condition.
 Doing this selection recursively, we finally obtain the minimum-distance candidates at the logical level.
 If we have multiple candidates at the logical level, we randomly choose one of them.
-For error detection used in the proposed encoders, the decoder returns $F$ unless all the numbers of the candidates at the levels from $L_D$ to $L$ are one, where $L$ is the logical level and $L_D$ ($\le L$) is chosen appropriately.
+See Appendix~\ref{flowchart} for more details of this decoding method.